Supplement Series: The Definitive Guide To Creatine Benefits

 – Use creatine monohydrate or check out pureWOD PRE

 Okay, so now for the plug – I couldn’t find a product that I felt comfortable taking or recommending, so I made one.
-That would be a pre-workout formula I developed called pureWOD PRE that combines creatine with several other beneficial supplements that drive performance, build muscle and decrease fatigue.
+That would be a pre-workout formula I developed PureWOD Pre-Workout that combines creatine with several other beneficial supplements that drive performance, build muscle and decrease fatigue.
 There are no fillers and no artificial ingredients.
-The true paleo way.
+The true paleo way, like the colostrum supplement and collagen powder we developed.
+We are committed to creating a higher standard for your health and well-being.

 http://www.ncbi.nlm.nih.gov/pubmed/12701816